twstokes/flipdots-ios/README.md

 - Endless, perfect pong
 - A text scroller
 - A _very experimental_ GPT drawer (which really doesn't work yet)
-- A mocked stock sticker
+- A mocked stock ticker
 - Flipping all the dots from off to on to help with cleaning / calibration

 **Other features:**